-It’s likely if you’re reading this page, on my European based website, that NFL isn’t the main sport you bet online.
+It’s likely if you’re reading this page, on our European based website, that NFL isn’t the main sport you bet online.

-Bookmakers on this side of the pond focus their attention towards football and horse racing but there are a couple of American Football betting promotions worth knowing about and that’s what I plan to detail on this page.
+Bookmakers on this side of the pond focus their attention towards football and horse racing but there are a couple of American Football betting promotions worth knowing about and some great bookies for the sport and that’s what we plan to detail on this page.

 Best Betting Sites For NFL

 Best NFL Bookmakers: Top 6

 The following is a list of best bookmakers for NFL:

 - 888Sport: 4.5 stars

 *Star ratings are the overall review score but the list shows the best for specifically American Football.

 Top NFL Betting Offers & Promotions

 There’s currently two offers running on the NFL which you might well find provide you with extra value: